 Statistical analysis

 Statistical analysis was performed using SPSS Version 16.0 software (SPSS Inc., Chicago, IL, United States).
 The chi-square test and the Fisher’s exact test were used to evaluate categorical data, in particular, the evaluation of gender and ASA score.
 We verified the normality of the data of each group with the Shapiro-Wilk test.
 The Student T-test was used to compare results with a normal distribution, and the Mann-Whitney test was used to evaluate groups without a normal distribution.
 For all statistical analysis, the significance threshold was set at a P-value of less than 0.05.
-A statistical review of the study was performed by a Biomedical Statician.
+A statistical review of the study was performed by a Biomedical Statistician.

 Surgical procedure